bignerdranch/Freddy/README.md

 # BNRSwiftJSON
 BNRSwiftJSON is a reusable framework for parsing JSON in Swift.

-Its primary goal is faciliate the safe parsing of JSON, while also preserving the ease of use presented by parsing JSON in Objective-C.
+Its primary goal is facilitate the safe parsing of JSON, while also preserving the ease of use presented by parsing JSON in Objective-C.

-## Instalation
+## Installation

 - Add the project as a submodule
 - Use CocoaPods